 Chanakya’s ‘SAM, DAM, DAND, BHED’, is often quoted by many leaders who believe in succeeding by motivating, offering money, punish or divide and rule.

 I have never had any objections to surviving till serving is the underlined intention.
-When survival of the chair and power becomes the aim, leadership becomes a type and theory happens to be retain ship.
-(The views are personal with no offence to anyone.)
+When the survival of the chair and power becomes the aim, leadership becomes a type and theory happens to retain ship.
+(The views are personal with no offense to anyone.)